psteichen/clusil-website/_events/wg-bcms.md

 ---
 title: WG-BCMS
 date: 2018-11-14 17:30:31 +0100
-teaser: Working Group dedicated to Business Continuity Management System
+teaser: The working group dedicated to Business Continuity  Management (BCMS) is addressed to all BCM managers and people interested  in BCM in general.
 startime: '17:30'
 endtime: '19:00'
 tags: []